what happens if you put too much cement in concrete

 Adding Too Much Cement to The Mix

 It is important to note at this point that, ideally, you want to add as little water as possible to the paste mixture.
-Generally speaking, the greater the ratio of cement to water, the better the resulting paste will be for the concrete.
+The greater the ratio of cement to water, the better the resulting paste will be for the concrete.

 That being said, there are, obviously, downsides to adding too much cement to the paste mixture.
 Fortunately, the primary one is easy to spot immediately.

-This primary disadvantage of adding too much cement to the paste mixture is based on the final consistency.
-More cement means that the paste will be less liquid and will struggle to properly flow.
+The primary disadvantage of adding too much cement to the paste mixture is based on the final consistency.
+More cement means the paste will be less liquid and struggle to flow properly.
 This means that when you combine it with the aggregate, the bonding between these two components does not properly occur.

-In a good mixture of concrete, the paste will sufficiently encompass all the necessary gaps in between the larger, more porous, aggregate.
 When the paste is too thick from too much cement, holes can develop in the final mixture.
-This is called honeycombing and can result in some notable side effects (source).
+This is called honeycombing and can have some notable side effects (source).

-These pockets of air can create spaces for water to seep into the concrete, which, in turn, leads to deterioration over time.
+These air pockets can create spaces for water to seep into the concrete, leading to deterioration over time.
 This happens during freeze-thaw cycles that cause the moisture trapped inside to expand and contract.
 This can create cracks on the surface and directly affect the structural integrity of the concrete.

 Adding Too Little Cement to the Mix

 While we are looking at the negative effects of too much cement in concrete, it is certainly worth noting that the reverse is also true.
-This is particularly the case when too little cement is added to the paste mixture.
+This is particularly true when too little cement is added to the paste mixture.

-When cement and water mix together, they undergo a process called hydration.
-This results in the solidifying of the cement and the hardening of the concrete.
+When cement and water mix, they undergo a process called hydration.
+This results in the solidifying and hardening of the cement.
 If the ratio of water to cement is done correctly, this process will leave the concrete strong and durable.

-However, if too little cement and too much water is involved, the hydration process leaves behind some excess water.
+However, if too little cement and too much water are involved, the hydration process leaves behind some excess water.

 This water will then stay inside the concrete and result in cavities within the final product as the water evaporates.
 These holes weaken the structural integrity of concrete and reduce its compressive strength, which is one of the primary attributes sought when using concrete (source).

 Another downside of too much water in the paste is shrinkage.
 Cement will always undergo some form of mild shrinkage as the hydration process occurs.
-If there is too much water, however, this shrinkage can be excessive as the remaining water evaporates.
+However, if there is too much water, this shrinkage can be excessive as the remaining water evaporates.

 Significant shrinkage can lead to cracks forming in the concrete, weakening the tensile strength of the final product.